2haloes/Delta-bot-rusty/README.md

   - Lets the end user know if an exception has occured with a basic description of the exception
   - This includes when content has been blocked by OpenAI filters
 - Customisable functionality
-  - The `assets/functions.json` file allows implimenting different commands.
+  - The `assets/functions.json` file allows implimenting different models.
 Currently it's only used for image generation
-  - Allows setting bot commands, the only restriction currently is that they need to start with `!delta`
-  - Commands can be linked to different endpoints or the same endpoint with modified prompts
+  - Image models can be linked to different endpoints or the same endpoint with modified prompts
     - This can be used with my [modified SDXL endpoint](https://github.com/2haloes/worker-sdxl-pony-v8) as the model used in the repo supports 4 different output styles

 ## Roadmap